-During these initial 6 months of the ETIAS, European authorities will inform third-country nationals about the new travel authorization.
+During these initial 6 months of the ETIAS, European authorities will inform third-country nationals about the new travel authorisation.
 This will be done when they arrive at Schengen borders as well as when foreign nationals visit European embassies or consulates.

-Travelers from visa-exempt countries will be able to apply online for an ETIAS before their trip.
+Travellers from visa-exempt countries will be able to apply online for an ETIAS before their trip.
 Nevertheless, those who fail to do so whilst fulfilling all the other EU entry requirements when they arrive at Schengen borders may exceptionally be granted entry during this 6-month ETIAS grace period.

 Official European Commission sources have confirmed that a second grace period may be considered once the first 6 months of ETIAS conclude.

-ETIAS Mandatory Entry Requirement for Europe
+ETIAS mandatory entry requirement for Europe

 Once the grace period for ETIAS runs out, the visa waiver will become an obligatory entry document for all 26 countries that comprise the Schengen Area.

-Travelers from currently visa-exempt countries will have to fill out an online application before their departure towards Europe.
+Travellers from currently visa-exempt countries will have to fill out an online application before their departure towards Europe.
 Once approved, the ETIAS will be sent to the applicant by email and remain electronically linked to their passport.

-Travelers arriving in the EU for any of the following purposes will have to carry an ETIAS from 2023 onwards:
+Travellers arriving in the EU for any of the following purposes will have to carry an ETIAS from 2023 onwards:

 - Leisure and tourism